 If your organization doesn’t use Epics, investment categories must be set at the ticket level.

-If you use both Jira and ADO, make sure your Custom investment layers fields are named consistently across both integrations.
+Tip: If you use both Jira and ADO, make sure your Customer Investment layers fields are named consistently across both integrations.
 If there are differences in a category's name between Jira and ADO, Flow may create duplicate categories.

 What's the difference between Work types and Investment layers?